ICMS-conference/icms-conference.github.io/2024/call-for-session-proposals.md

 *   Complete the process by 24 February 2024
 *   During the meeting: manage the session, and arrange for chair(s) for each time slot.

-Extended abstracts for the proceedings may be submitted via EasyChair (until 16 March 2024; details TBA) by those who were accepted as speakers in any session.
+Extended abstracts for the proceedings may be submitted via EasyChair (by 16 March 2024; details TBA) by those who were accepted as speakers in any session.
 Session organisers can have papers themselves (acceptance agreed by an appropriate programme chair).

 **Format of a session**